EmperorDan/ZSL/ZSL.md

 The theme of this game needed to revolve around four habitats.
 This gives us alot of choice visually, but can be hard to stay consistant.
 They wanted the recurrent theme to be the greenhouse gas chain.
 We also needed to build this game to function on an IPAD, as this was what they had in use.

+### Project aims:
+- To create a fun and educational game.

+- To educate students about climate change.

+- To make it interactive for the kids to enjoy.

+- To raise awareness and how they can help stop climate change.

+### User and software Requirements:
+- Educational game.

+- Interactive game.

+- Multi-user.

+- Simplistic interface.

+- Child friendly.

+- Compatible with an IPad.

 ### Costs
 Detailed below are the costs involved in the making of this application:
 - The computer systems at college cost £2000 including screens.
 Multiply that by 5 for all of us and you have £10000.